-Game theory has a spacious area of applications that include psychology, biology, politics, economics, business, science, etc. instead of many such advances and applications, game theory is still developing science and open wide bandwidth for researchers.
+Game theory has a spacious area of applications that include psychology, biology, politics, economics, business, science, etc. (you know even AI has been purposely used in politics and government) instead of many such advances and applications, game theory is still developing science and open wide bandwidth for researchers.

 Cooperative and Non-cooperative Games: In cooperative games, participants can secure connections (e.g. Negotiations) for maximizing the chances to win in the game, whereas, in non-cooperative games, participants can’t prefer supports and agreement(e.g. War).